mattermost/docs/source/deployment/ldap-group-constrained-team-channel.rst

 Public channels are available to all members to

-**Does a team with its membership managed by groups have any affect on public channel access?**
+**Does a team with its membership managed by groups have any effect on public channel access?**

 Only users that are members of groups synchronized to team are able to discover and join public channels.
 Private channels can also be managed by synchronized groups when a team is managed by synchronized groups.